The benefits, and downsides, of a higher interest rate in Canada

 There are some simple ways to make the most of rising interest rates, or at least limit their negative impact.
 For example, if you have an open mortgage, look at changing it to a closed mortgage.
 Unlike an open mortgage, a closed mortgage won't be affected by interest rate changes.

 Higher interest rates can also help curb inflation, which has risen sharply over the last year.
 In February 2022, for example, consumer prices rose 5.7% year-over-year.
-This is the biggest jump since 1991Opens a new website in a new window.
+This is the biggest jump since 1991.
 Higher rates may help to slow this because when money is more expensive to borrow it can cut down on people’s spending, which can in turn slow inflation.

 For the time being, interest rates aren't exactly rising quickly, meaning the total return on your investments will likely remain small.
 Eventually, however, a rising interest rate could mean more income for your investment portfolio, especially those that are fixed income, like bonds and GICs.
 (Your fixed-income investments are also an important balance to any investments in stocks, particularly when the market takes a downturn).